GitHub Team permissions vs direct repository access

 This is why direct grants are one of the strongest signals of governance drift in a growing org.

-4. A practical rule of thumb
+5. A practical rule of thumb for GitHub Team permissions

 - Use team access for anything that should survive people moving in and out of the org.